 - You register on the Eureka Project Management Platform and apply as a consortium.
 Read more about the required documents for a complete application.

 - 3 experts will rate your project.
 Then an independent evaluation panel will draft a ranking list of all proposals.
 Read more about the international evaluation process on the website of the Eureka network.

 - Does your application rank high enough on the ranking list?
 And are all applicants in the consortium eligible for funding?
 If both so, we will invite you to submit a national application.
 The call for a national application will be open for about 4 weeks.

 The following aspects need extra attention when you apply for Eurostars funding:

 - The conditions for granting and the subsidy amount differ per participating Eurostars country.
 We strongly advise your partners from other countries to contact their national funding institutes to discuss the conditions that apply to them.
 You can find the contact information on the Eureka website.

 - Proposals the evaluation panel finds eligible for funding do not automatically receive national funding.
 This allocation depends on the position of the project on the ranking list and the available budget per country.

 - National Eurostars funding can only be applied for R&D-related costs.
-Costs, for example, for marketing and management are not eligible for funding.
+For example, marketing and management costs are not eligible for funding.